 1. What is the relationship with insurance providers in your state?

 Your income is going to be dependent on whether patients can afford to use your services.
-And much of that decision is influenced by insurance coverage and how state laws treat you as a provider.
+Much of that decision is influenced by insurance coverage and how state laws treat you as a provider.

 Most states don’t have licensing requirements or regulations related to naturopathic doctors, which also means residents in those states likely won’t have insurance that covers naturopathic services.